Mr Paul Hopper

 Paul is an advisor at the Los Angeles-based Cappello Group where he is Head of the Life Sciences and Biotechnology Group responsible for mergers and acquisitions and capital raisings focusing on the biotechnology and life sciences sectors.

-He is a Non-Executive Director of Prescient Therapeutics Ltd, Chairman of Viralytics Ltd and founder of Pathway Oncology.
+He is a Non-Executive Director of Prescient Therapeutics Ltd, the former Chairman of Viralytics Ltd (sold to Merck in 2018 for $500m) and founder of Pathway Oncology.

 Ms Chong most previously was a Senior Clinical Program Lead at Genentech, a member of the Roche family, in the head office in San Francisco.
 She has over 17 years of experience in leading clinical and department development in oncology.
 Most recently, she was the clinical operations program lead for the approved MEK inhibitor in cell-signalling targeted therapy, cobimetinib/Cotellic.